 “You were really thirsty!” he realized, amazed at my heroic intake of water.
 “You must be pretty hungry too.
 I will see whether I can get you something to eat.”
 He exited the room yet again, and I continued to chug the water.
 Once I had my fill, I brought my head out of the pool.
 It surprised me to not see Kelly somewhere along the perimeter of the bowl, so I glanced back and realized that she was sitting on the floor with her legs folded, holding her head in her hands like a weight, still staring down toward the floor.

 “Come on, Kelly!
 Aren’t you thirsty?”
 I asked, baffled.
 She lifted her head and acknowledged me with a blank stare, then slowly rose to her feet, walking toward the bowl in a very heavy and sluggish manner, like she wore a ball and chain around her ankles.
 Her face, so lovely and radiant before, appeared different, with her mouth in a frown and a profound look of sadness in her eyes.
 She eventually made it to the bowl, positioning herself about ninety degrees counterclockwise from me and leaning down to take a few sips, but then she just stood there, sniffling quietly, looking down at her reflection in the water.
 Something was clearly amiss in her world.
 “Is something the matter, Kelly?”
 I asked with concern.
-That prompted the dam to burst, and she started bawling her eyes out, the tears streaming down her face like waterfalls.
+That prompted the dam to burst, and she started bawling her eyes out, the tears streaming down her face.
 I walked around so I stood right next to her, at which point she raised her head and looked down at me.

 “I’m sorry,” she apologized.